Frequently Asked Questions

 Do other Texas counties have countywide voting on Election Day?

 Yes, 99 Texas counties have countywide voting during early voting and on Election Day.
-In North Texas, Denton is the only county that does not have it.
 Dallas, Tarrant and Collin counties all have countywide voting on Election Day and have for years.
+All other urban Texas counties have Vote Centers.

 Who would benefit from this change to countywide voting on Election Day and through every election?